chaasfr/chaasfr/README.md

 *version: 2025.02.12 (semantic release disabled - no major patch expected.
 Stable release*

 ## 🚀 Staff Software Engineering Manager @ sennder.
 My focus is on our Data Platform :)
+We use Gitlab, and my professional account is not public.

 ## 🔧 What I Do
 - Lead the Data Platform team at sennder, supporting 200+ engineers, analysts, and product teams.